How to hire an apprentice

 - Selecting your apprentice

-Once you are certain you want to hire an apprentice, or train existing members of your workforce, contact the Cornwall & Isles of Scilly Skills Hub.
-They can guide you through each of these steps at no cost to you.
+Once you are certain you want to hire an apprentice, or train existing members of your workforce, contact us or the Cornwall & Isles of Scilly Skills Hub.
+We can guide you through each of these steps at no cost to you.

 Finding the right apprenticeship

-New Apprenticeship Standards are being developed, approved and added all the time.
-Keep a lookout for new apprenticeships and make sure that you find the right apprenticeship to meet your organisational needs.
+There are hundred of different Apprenticeships available with new ones being added all the time.
+We can help you to find the right apprenticeship to meet your organisational needs.

 When you’re looking for an apprenticeship, try to: